 Replacement Mobile/Manufactured Housing Units (MHUs)

-Mobile/Manufactured Housing Units (MHUs) greater than 5 years old or $15,000 worth of eligible repairs (including hard and soft construction costs) will be replaced and not repaired.
+Mobile/Manufactured Housing Units (MHUs) greater than 5 years old or with $15,000 worth of eligible repairs (including hard and soft construction costs) will be replaced and not repaired.
 Replacement is the demolition, removal, and replacement of a damaged MHU with a new MHU in substantially the same footprint or at a new location if the original damaged unit was on leased land and the MHU owner must relocate to a new property.
+Exceptions include if the MHU is located within a floodplain and requires to be elevated more than three (3) feet, then the applicant may be eligible for a reconstructed stick-built home if the applicant is the owner of the property where the MHU is located and the reconstructed home is allowable by local code and zoning.

-Standard floor plans that meet program standards will be available.
-Size of the replacement MHU will be based on size of the damaged unit.
+For both new MHU replacements and stick-built home replacements, standard floor plans that meet program standards will be available.
+Size of the replacement MHU or stick-built home will be based on size of the damaged unit.
 The new unit bedroom/bathroom configuration will be determined by the program’s standardized mobile home replacement configuration.

 Replacement MHU Relocations

 Replacement MHU relocations are limited to applicants whose damaged MHU is located on leased property and whose (1) landlord/property owner will not allow for a replacement MHU to be placed on that property or (2) leased property is in a floodplain with an elevation requiring a modular home instead of mobile home.
-Relocation of a replacement MHU is restricted to the installation of a replacement unit which is outside of the 100-year floodplain, a floodway or Special Flood Hazard Area (SFHA, or “floodplain”) at an established mobile home park or other land with an existing pad and utility infrastructure within a HUD- or state-identified Most Impacted and Distressed areas.
+Relocation of a replacement MHU is restricted to the installation of a replacement unit to a location outside of the 100-year floodplain, a floodway, or Special Flood Hazard Area (SFHA, or “floodplain”) which is at an established mobile home park or other land with an existing pad and utility infrastructure within a HUD- or state-identified Most Impacted and Distressed areas.

 The program will require documentation that the established mobile home park or land has the requisite existing pad and utility requirements.
 An applicant provided letter from the landlord/property owner notating existing pad and utilities, occupational license, copies of sewage and utility bills, or other permitting issued by the local jurisdiction may serve as verification documentation in conjunction with photographs of the existing pad and utility hookups.